rdyar/LabWOES/README.md

 If you want to join in, all you need is a GitHub account (free) and then you should be able to create an issue, or reply to an existing one.

-"Issues" are on the right side - the little (!). https://github.com/rdyar/LabWOES/issues
+"Issues" are on the right side - the little (!).
+[Here is the link to them](https://github.com/rdyar/LabWOES/issues)